Job Application: General Manager of the Montreal Canadiens

 I humbly submit my candidacy.

 As you know, since October 18, 2005, I have served as the official mascot of the Montreal Canadiens.
 I am the first mascot to ever switch between two major sports leagues in North America.
 Commissioned by the Montreal Expos, I have a long history in this city of bringing fans together.
-I have long been involved in fundamental shifts in the organization and bring some important knowledge, skills and abilities to the Montreal Canadiens.
+I have been involved in fundamental shifts in the organization and bring some important knowledge, skills and abilities to the Montreal Canadiens.

 Knowledge, Skills, and Abilities